KirollosRafat/Obesity_Classification_Random_Forest/README.md

 The model was trained and evaluated in `Classic_ML.ipynb` with the following steps:
 - Train-test split applied to ensure generalization.
 - Performance metrics (Accuracy, Precision, Recall, and F1-score) were computed.
 - The Random Forest model achieved **high accuracy** in classifying obesity categories, showing robustness compared to single decision trees.

-*(You can add exact metrics here once finalized.)*
+- Classification Report for Summary Results of Evaluation.

 ---